mortezakowkabi/jcb-persian-documentation/036-Setting-Site-View-Permission.md

 1. JCB checks if the user has permission.
 2. If not, it **redirects** the user to the **default view**.
-3. If the default view is not accessible (not the site root), JCB redirects to the **site’s homepage**.
+3. If the default view is not accessible (not the site root), JCB redirects to the **site's homepage**.

 [00:07:32](https://www.youtube.com/watch?v=gWjQjdhYqXI&t=00h07m32s)